Wednesday, September 26, 2018

 *

-Now, many years later, on a bright September day in 1957, he had become, "Mr Flagg, teacher."
-Haskin Flagg was in his first year of teaching in West Springfield.
+Now, many years later, on a bright September day in 1957, Haskin had become, "Mr Flagg, teacher."
+He was in his first year of teaching in West Springfield.
 On the day before the first day of school, the English Department was having its first meeting of the school year.
 The purpose was to go over the curriculum, and in time it came around to assignments concerning English composition.
-Mrs. Phillips, the Department Chair, suggested that their first assignment should be to write an essay on the topic, What I did on my Summer Vacation.
+Mrs. Phillips, the Department Chair, suggested that their first assignment of the school year should be to write an essay on the topic, What I did on my Summer Vacation.

 "Mrs. Phillips," Haskin interrupted, "may we assign another topic?
 The children have been writing that same paper every year going back to 4th grade."